 Vermont Counseling License Requirements

-The Green Mountain State is largely comprised of smaller communities instead of larger cities with many jobs available for those in the counseling field.
-There are currently about 2,700 people working in various counseling fields in Vermont.1-5 If you are interested in pursuing a counseling career here you will need an understanding of the laws and rules for counseling licensure in Vermont.
+As of May 2021, there are over 2,700 people in Vermont working in the five primary counseling fields.1-5 If you are interested in pursuing a counseling career here you will need an understanding of the laws and rules for counseling licensure in Vermont.
 On this page, you will learn the requirements to become a licensed Clinical Mental Health Counselor (CMHC), as well as the licensing processes required for other types of counseling.

 Table of Contents

 - How to Become a Counselor in Vermont